Latest Update – 2 October 2018

 The newly proposed expense ratio of 60 per cent will be applicable to both private-hire and taxi drivers.

-Using a prescribed 60 per cent expense ratio is the simplest way for taxpayers to be compliant with regulations.
+Adopting a prescribed 60 per cent expense ratio is the simplest way for taxpayers to be compliant.